What is prostate cancer?

 Digital Rectal Exam (DRE)

+If your PSA has risen and you’re referred to a urologist, they’ll do a DRE to help diagnose prostate cancer.
 The back of the prostate sits close to the rectum, and prostate cancer is often found here.
 To get right to it, a doctor or nurse inserts a gloved, lubricated finger into the rectum.
 This helps them estimate the size of the prostate and feel for lumps or other abnormalities.
 Although this exam may sound painful, it’s usually just a bit uncomfortable or awkward.

 How is prostate cancer diagnosed or confirmed?